10 Days in Japan: Itinerary, What to Do & Where to Go

 The most important site in Nikko is the Tōshōgū Shrine, the final resting place of the first shogun, Tokugawa Ieyasu.
 When you dream of ancient Japan, it probably looks something like this massive temple complex.

 At Tōshōgū, Buddhist elements are sprinkled among traditional Japanese features to create a shrine unlike any other in Japan.
 Start exploring Tōshōgū at the Ishidorii, the main entrance gate.
-From here you’ll spot Gojūnotō, a five-storey Buddhist pagoda and Japan’s tallest.
+From here, you’ll spot Gojūnotō, a five-story Buddhist pagoda and Japan’s tallest.

 Toshogu in Nikko